-There are many approaches to teaching your students.
+There are many ways to approach how you deliver your learning.

-Many schools and organisations have become heavily reliant on instructor-led programs, which can be effective, but may not be suitable and effectual for every student, as students are not all alike.
+Before the COVID-19 pandemic, many organisations have become heavily reliant on instructor-led programs.
+That can be effective but may not be suitable and efficient for every learner, especially when all learners are not alike.

 This is where blended learning presents an exciting opportunity.
 No matter the learning style of the student, it can be an effective and engaging solution.

-Blended Learning Gives Your Students More Control Over The Learning Process
+Blended Learning Gives Your Learners More Control Over The Learning Process

-Furthermore, with eLearning, students can choose the time and place they want to learn, and even select a learning path that appeals to them most.
+Furthermore, with eLearning, learners can choose the time and place they want to learn and even select a learning path that appeals to them most.

 Blended Learning Is More Engaging

-Sitting in a classroom for long periods of time can be disengaging.
-Your students will stay engaged for longer if add eLearning to your courses and programs.
+Sitting in a classroom or doing one activity for long periods of time can be tiring.
+Your learners will stay engaged for longer if a different learning method is introduced.

-With eLearning, your students can take charge of their learning experience, which means their learning process is largely self-directed instead of being dictated to them by an instructor or textbook.
+With eLearning, your learners can take charge of their learning experience.
+This means their learning process can be largely self-directed, instead of being dictated to them by an instructor or textbook.
 This makes learning more rewarding overall.

-Since not all students learn the same ways, a blended approach also allows you to cater to any learning style.
-Whether it’s more visual, gamified or quiz-based, blended learning can help your learners focus on what they’re learning for longer.
+Since not all learners learn the same way, a blended approach also allows you to cater to any learning style.
+Whether it’s more visual, gamified or quiz-based, blended learning can help your learners focus on what they’re being taught for longer.

 Blended Learning Gives You Access To More Data

-Are your students absorbing the information they need to learn?
-With traditional instruction, it’s generally hard to tell until your students complete an assignment, quiz, or examination.
+Are your learners absorbing the information they need to learn?
+With traditional instruction, it’s generally hard to tell until your learners complete a feedback form, quiz, or examination.
 The data only begins to accumulate over longer periods of time.

-With the help of learning management systems, you can easily access and view reports on learner progress – at any time from any device.
+With the help of a learning management system, you can easily access and view reports on learner progress – at any time from any device.

-This can also help you tailor lessons and feedback to individual students.
-Not all your students require help in the same capacity.
-The ability to give individual attention is a huge benefit to both the students and the instructor.
+This can also help you tailor lessons and feedback to individual learners.
+Not all your learners require help in the same capacity.
+The ability to give individual attention is a massive benefit to both the learners and the instructor.

 Blended Learning Is More Interactive

-Again, an interactive environment makes learning more fun and engaging for the student.
+Again, an interactive environment makes learning more fun and engaging for the learner.
 The ability to collaborate with – and learn from – others can speed up their progress, which stimulates faster learning.

-In the near future, blended learning will become the standard rather than a new, innovative way to relay and deliver important information to your students.
-This is because it gives your students a sense of autonomy over their studies.
-They can learn on their own time, at their own pace.
+Today blended learning has become the standard rather than a new, innovative way to relay and deliver information to your learners.
+This is because it gives your learners a sense of autonomy over their studies.
+They can learn in their own time, at their own pace.